xiaolai/regular-investing-in-box/docs/en/README.md

 Alternatively, they could go to Joel Greenblatt's [Magic Formula Investing site](https://www.magicformulainvesting.com), enter a few parameters, and buy the suggested collection of stocks.
 It's important to note, however, that Greenblatt's Magic Formula is not suitable for regular investing, since his method is to choose a new batch of stocks each year.
 See?
 Regular investing isn't the only effective strategy, it's just the easiest for most people to put into practice.

 Why can we blindly follow these truly successful investors who have shown excellent returns over the long term?
-It's because hey have used their own strategies over the long term, and their strategies have passed the test of time.
+It's because they have used their own strategies over the long term, and their strategies have passed the test of time.
 They are skilled at thinking with a long-term perspective, or else they wouldn't have been able to carry out their initial strategies over the long term.
 In their eyes, the long-term effectiveness of a strategy is not related to how complicated it is.
 To the contrary, only simple strategies can actually be carried out over the long term.
 Furthermore, the long-term effectiveness of a strategy is not correlated to the intellect of the user.
 The core prerequisite for the long-term effectiveness of an investment strategy is whether or not it is faithfully carried out over the long term.

 **In fact, there is no secret to success.
 Even if there were, it would be an "open secret".** All paths to success are open, as are all of the necessary tools and knowledge.
 It's just few people are able to patiently follow a path, picking up knowledge and understanding bit-by-bit, and persistently execute along the way.
 How few?
 They're actually quite hard to find.